Metro-Records/la-metro-councilmatic/README.md

 is working as expected – on production.

 1. Deploy your changes to the appropriate environment (staging or production).
-    - To deploy to staging, merge the relevant PR into `master`.
+    - To deploy to staging, merge the relevant PR into `main`.
     - To deploy to production, [create and push a tag](https://github.com/datamade/deploy-a-site/blob/master/How-to-deploy-with-continuous-deployment.md#3-deploy-to-production).

 2. Shell into the server, and `cd` into the relevant project directory.